bitmuster/BlendResult/Readme.md

 Result blender for robotframework output.xml files.

-Currently under heavy development.
+Currently under heavy ... or less heavy development.

-At current it can parse output.xml files and convert them into flat lists of calls and csv files.
+At current it can parse output.xml files and convert them into flat lists of calls and csv files with results.

 Also some basic blending functionality and output formats csv and ods are in an experimental stage.